Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 > By the way, having such scripting language means that Bitcoin can be used as a smart-contract platform as well.

 One important thing about outputs is that they are **indivisible**, which means that you cannot reference a part of its value.
-When an output is referenced in a new transaction, it's spend as a whole.
-And if its value is greater than require, a change is generated and sent back to sender.
+When an output is referenced in a new transaction, it's spent as a whole.
+And if its value is greater than required, a change is generated and sent back to the sender.
 This is similar to a real world situation when you pay, say, a $5 banknote for something that costs $1 and get a change of $4.

 ## Transaction Inputs